benjiqq/NuBot/README.md

 The bot reads options from a *.json* file.

-Here is a list of sssential options :
+Here is a list of essential options :

 | Parameter        | Description          |  Admitted values  |
 | ------------- |:-------------:| -----:|